 - Once it is successful, Windows will automatically connect to the network.

-- If this is not working, instead of clicking on Update driver, click on Disable Device and then reboot the PC and enable it.
+- If this is not working, instead of clicking on Update driver, click Disable Device, reboot the PC, and enable it.

 In Windows 10, the router driver can have an issue with the wireless driver, so to fix this problem, follow the steps given below: